controlplaneio/kubesec/README.md

 ## Example output

-Kubesec returns a returns a JSON array, and can scan multiple YAML documents in a single input file.
+Kubesec returns a JSON array, and can scan multiple YAML documents in a single input file.

 ```json
 [